patterns-app/patterns-devkit/README.md

    and much more, instantly and out of the box.

  - **Testable components**
-   Modular `DataFunctions` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
+   Modular `pipes` allow individual steps in a data process to be independently tested and QA'd with the same rigor as software.
 All components available in the BASIS Repository are automatically tested against sample data sets of the appropriate `ObjectType`.

  - **Batch or streaming**
-   Basis exposes both batch and streaming data outputs from all DataFunctions, allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and
+   Basis exposes both batch and streaming data outputs from all pipes, allowing chains of incremental and batch work to exist naturally with strong guarantees on accuracy and
     completeness.